 The requirements include an opportunity for students to focus on two specific skills: writing and quantitative reasoning.
 Regardless of the specific path one chooses, it is necessary to be able to write well.
 Therefore, we require two courses – the first-year seminar and writing in the discipline – where students can develop and refine their writing.
 Because quantitative information is all around us, students must develop the ability to critically evaluate that information so that they can make informed decisions.

-First-year seminar: The First-Year Seminar introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
+First-Year Seminar: The First-Year Seminar introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
 “Seminar” indicates that there will be discussion and interaction among students and between students and their professor.
 Through the study of a compelling issue or broad topic chosen by their faculty member, students will develop skills in the areas of critical analysis, writing, and information literacy.
+All students are required to pass the First-Year Seminar with a D- or better in order to graduate, with the exception of transfer students who have taken an equivalent course, as determined by the Director of the Writing Program in consultation with the Subcommittee on Writing.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.

 2. Distribution Courses: The challenges and opportunities facing our students require complex and sophisticated responses.
 Therefore, we require courses that introduce students to the special nature of inquiry in each of the four fundamental branches of the academic curriculum: the arts, the humanities, the social sciences, and the laboratory sciences.
 Normally, the expectation is that distribution courses will be completed by the end of the sophomore year.

 Arts: Courses that fulfill the arts requirement allow students to explore the nature of art, both past and present, as a distinct form of human communication.
 This occurs through the specific mediums of dance, film, music, theatre, visual arts, and creative writing.
-NOTE: Two half-credits of performance studies or dance in the same instrument/genre OR four semesters of the same music ensemble will satisfy the requirement. .
+NOTE: Two half-credits of performance studies in the same instrument; four semesters of the same music ensemble; OR two half-credits of dance, one in Modern and one in the genre of their choosing will satisfy the requirement.

 Humanities: Courses that fulfill the humanities requirement allow students to understand, explore, analyze and interpret the historical, cultural, and philosophical dimensions of human experience.
 This occurs through focused analysis of texts, narratives, rituals and/or other media as well as philosophical argumentation.